 The steep climb up along the Poulanass Waterfall is worth the effort.
 The name Poulanass is taken from the Irish ‘Poll an Eas’ which means ‘hole of the waterfall’.
 As you reach the highest point you turn left over the bridge and start the descent through the Oak woods to the car park.

-Grade: Easy , the route is marked with pink arrows
+Markings: The route is marked with pink arrows – Loop Trail

 Estimated time: 45mins